jcurl/Documentation/Manuals/Programming/CallingConventions/Section_02_IntelArch.md

 #### EBP Based Stack Frames

-The normal practice for unoptimised code generation is to use the `EBP` register as the stack frame pointer.
+The normal practice for unoptimized code generation is to use the `EBP` register as the stack frame pointer.
 The callee is generally responsible for preserving the `EBP` register so it is unchanged on exit.
 The equivalent stack frame based on `EBP` is provided below: